White Headboard Shelf Coat rack

-Turn an old headboard into a shelf coat rack for your entry way or mudroom.
+Turn an old headboard into a shelf coat rack for your entryway or mudroom.

-Cutting a coffee table on a table saw
+Cutting a coffee table on a table saw.

 I cut the sides off on my table saw to make a black headboard wall shelf.
-That left me with one long skinny piece of a table with curvy ends.
+That left me with one long, skinny piece of a table with curvy ends.

-Adding shelves to a headboard coat rack
+I am adding shelves to a headboard coat rack.

 Time to paint!

-More painting with a Finish Max
+More painting with a Finish Max.

-Add coat hooks
+Add coat hooks.

 This is the black headboard shelf I made with the two long ends of the $1 coffee table.